Piagrammist/easy-php-ini/README.md

 > [!TIP]
 > For Windows 8.1 and below, you can manually download [curl.exe](https://curl.se/windows/).

-## Usage

-Simply execute the script using the target php binary:
+- Execute the script using the target php binary:

 ```shell
 C:\php\php.exe setup-ini.php